 Here are a few of my favorites and how I use them:

-- OnGuard Beadlets– we have made it through the flu season with only 2 days of a high temperature (crossing my fingers as I write) and I believe one of the reasons is because of our preventative daily dose of 5 beadlets.
-It’s anti-bacterial and anti-viral properties are keeping our bodies from full on attack thus far.
+OnGuard Beadlets– we have made it through the seasonal season with only 2 days of a high temperature (crossing my fingers as I write) and I believe one of the reasons is because of our preventative daily dose of 5 beadlets.
+It’s anti-bacterial and germ-destroying properties are keeping our bodies from full on attack thus far.

 Motivate is an encouraging blend with elements of peppermint, citrus, and spices which help with feeling confident and courageous.